Circular Construction

 4. Build with an eye on recycling and reusing materials

-Taking demolition and dismantling into consideration already during the design phase facilitates the reuse of building parts even after the end of their service life.
+Taking demolition and dismantling into consideration already during the design phase facilitates the reuse of a building’s or other structure’s parts even after the end of its service life.
 In addition to recyclable materials, precast concrete parts are also suitable for this purpose.
-Staircases and elevator shafts are usually produced in one piece, are very durable and standardised in their dimensions, and can therefore be simply disassembled for reuse.
+Staircases and elevator shafts are usually produced in one piece, are very durable and have standardised dimensions, so they can be removed after initial use and reused without great effort.

 Find out how STRABAG is cutting carbon emissions through modular construction

 Of course, not all materials can be recycled.
-For these material groups, we look for alternatives that are either made from recycled materials or can be replaced by renewable raw materials.
-Our in-house technology competence centre TPA is constantly researching and testing new materials and construction methods.
+For these material groups, we look for alternatives that can be replaced by recycled or renewable raw materials.
+We are constantly researching and testing new materials and construction methods to achieve this goal.